UCB-CyberSecurity-Cohort5/elk-stack-project-nrt-cyber-1991/README.md

 ![image](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-nrt-cyber-1991/blob/main/Images/Kibana%20Sample%20Data%20Screen.png)

-As a Bonus, provide the specific commands the user will need to run to download the playbook, update the files, etc.
+Please see the specific commands the user will need to run to download the playbook, update the files, etc.
 * ssh redadmin@jump-box-ip-address
 * sudo docker pull [name of container]
 * sudo docker run [name of container] bash